 Further on, Chef Toda proceeded to meet the amazingly-talented sushi chef of Japan in the modern age, Chef Takaaki Sugita.
 Toda eventually moved to join him as one of the members in Miyakozushi, moving up the chef ranks to eventually became sous (or second) chef, growing his skills alongside the restaurant until it became famous.
 In present day, the restaurant moved and changed its name to 'Sugita'.
 Toda again assumed the position of sous chef, performing side by side with Sugita.
 On the very first year of its opening, Sushi Sugita was awared Michelin star and 'Gold Medal' from Japan's most trusted food-review site, TABELOG.
 Not just that, the restaurant was renowned as one of the best and most difficult to book sushi restaurants in all of Japan.

-Striving to achieve the perfect culinary and dining experience completed with the best of ingredients, we thus opened only 2 rounds per day (accepting only 9 customers per round) and will start serving all customers simultaneously on time.
-We open from Tuesday to Sunday (closing on Mondays) with booking reservations opened available at 17.30 for the first round of seatings and 20.30 for the second round of seatings.
+Striving to achieve the perfect culinary and dining experience completed with the best of ingredients, we thus opened only 3 rounds per day (accepting only 9 customers per round) and will start serving all customers simultaneously on time.
+We open from Tuesday to Sunday (closing on Mondays) with booking reservations opened available at 12:00 for lunch round, 17:30 for the first dinner round, and 20:00 for the second dinner round of seatings.
 Arriving to the restaurant later than the designated time will have an effect on the dishes of the other customers.
 As such, we ask our customers to be duly noted that in the case where customers are late for over 30 minutes, there could be some unavoidable cases where we would have to reduce the number of courses normally served in order to maintain food quality to be standardized among all customers.

 Booking on the same day as the actual dining date could only be done by phone call and not via website.

 Email: [email protected]